Island Lake Lodge: History

 The Island Lake property has been under private ownership since the early 1900s.
 In 1907, the North America Land and Lumber Company purchased the mill and timber rights to the area now known as the Island Lake Resort from the Cedar Valley Company.
 The mill was located at the junction of the existing access road (Mount Fernie Park Road) and Highway 3.
 Logging was restricted to the distance foresters were able to drag the logs to the mill and only the lower portion of the resort access road shows signs of high grade logging.
 Eventually, the land was sold to Shell Oil Company.
 Island Lake Mountain Tours began as a small back-country ski touring operation on the property in 1986, leasing the land from Shell.
 In 1988, one of the founders purchased a Pisten Bulley snowcat and catskiing at Island Lake was introduced.

 Initially, accommodation, meals and leisure space were provided in the small Bear Lodge building.
 In 1994, Island Lake Mountain Tours purchased the land from Shell, becoming the only cat-skiing operation in British Columbia to own the land they operated on.
 In 1996, the accommodation capacity was increased with the construction of the Red Eagle Lodge.
 More upscale accommodation was added in the Cedar Lodge in 2002.
 Construction of the Tamarack Lodge, which now functions as the hub of the resort including a full serviced restaurant, spa facilities and eight luxury suites, commenced in 2004.

-In April 2005, the property was purchased by the owners of Mica Heli Guides in Mica Creek, British Columbia who continue to operate the Resort.
+In April 2005, the property was purchased by the owners of Mica Heli Guides in Mica Creek, British Columbia who continued to operate the Resort.

+Warren Miller (director) filmed "Ride" at Island Lake Lodge in 2002, and Teton Gravity Research filmed several films including "The Prophecy" (2002) and "Tight Loose" (2016) on the property.
 Bear Grylls and his crew filmed Episode 3 of Season 7 of the survival television program Man vs Wild at the lodge.
+Episodes of The Ride Guide, Canada AM, and Ski TV have also been shot on the property.
+Justin Timberlake celebrated his 31st birthday at the lodge with pro snowboarder Travis Rice.